YTread Logo

 Jun 01, 2021

-big thanks to squarespace for sponsoring this week's video ok so in today's videos you can see I've got some massive
+Many thanks to Squarespace for sponsoring this week's video.
+Well, in today's videos you can see that I have some huge

 print

-s and we're going to look at full frame and medium format aps-c and just see how they compare when I start
+s and we'll look at full frame and medium format aps-c and see how they compare starting out. im

 print

-ing tomorrow everyone as you can see by my breath it's really cold this morning so i went out early this morning to try and take an early hike with my dad he's here for christmas and we're cloud walking it's called i hope not it's too cloudy and it looks like it's going to be a very nice sunrise.
+ing the morning for everyone as you can see by my breath a very cold morning this morning so I went out early this morning to try and do an early hike with my dad who is here for Christmas and we are climbing the cloud it's called Con Luckily, it won't be too cloudy and it looks like it will be a really nice sunrise.

 how big can you print your photos fuji xt3 vs nikon z7 vs gfx 50r

-I'm also here with pebbles and I have the Fuji 50 R which I'm going to test as well and I have my Fuji xt3 the Fuji 50 R and also my Nikon z7 so I have an XPS C sensor a full frame sensor and a sensor medium format, and I'm going to compare all three, okay, we'll be there before sunrise, come on, it's kind of hard, so the sunrise didn't really happen, it's a very quiet sunrise there, so what am I doing? g is shooting in this direction which is the Cheshire play and it's very flat and I found some interesting rocks here and a little puddle and there's a viaduct that goes over the hills in the distance I think it's going to be very good shots to test this
+I'm also here with pebbles and I have the Fuji 50 R which I'm also going to try and I have my Fuji xt3, the Fuji 50 R and also my Nikon z7, so I have an XPS C sensor, a full frame sensor and a medium format and I'm going to compare the three, well, we'll get there sooner. sunrise, come on, it's kind of hard, so sunrise didn't really happen, it's kind of a very dull sunrise there, so what I'm doing is shooting in this direction, which is the Cheshire play and it's very flat and I found some interesting rocks here. and a small puddle and there is a viaduct passing over the hills in the distance.

 how big can you print your photos fuji xt3 vs nikon z7 vs gfx 50r